The Rooster Bar: Plot

-Three third-year law students – Mark Frazier, Todd Lucero, and Zola Maal – all attend Foggy Bottom Law School (FBLS), a third-tier D.C. establishment with a reputation as a diploma mill.
+Three third-year law students – Mark Frazier, Todd Lucero, and Zola Maal – all attend Foggy Bottom Law School (FBLS), a third-tier Washington establishment with a reputation as a diploma mill.
 Zola contacts Mark and Todd when her boyfriend, Gordon Tanner, stops taking medication for his worsening bipolar disorder.

-They discover that Gordon, in his mania, has been collecting evidence that Hinds Rackley, the investor who owns FBLS, runs a network of schools, law firms and banks which ensures that FBLS' students are stuck in a cycle of debt while Rackley makes millions in the process.
+The trio discover that Gordon, in his mania, has been collecting evidence that Hinds Rackley, the investor who owns FBLS, runs a network of schools, law firms and banks which ensures that FBLS' students are stuck in a cycle of debt while Rackley makes millions in the process.
 Although this practice isn't illegal, Gordon is convinced that there's enough for a class-action lawsuit that would, at the very least, expose Rackley's fraud.
-Later that night, Gordon gets drunk and flees the apartment, getting arrested for DUI.
+Later that night, Gordon gets drunk and flees the apartment, getting arrested for driving under the influence.
 The trio bail him out with the help of Darrell Crowley, a professional street lawyer, and Mark tries to find Gordon's doctor.
 Before he can, however, Gordon escapes again and commits suicide by jumping off a bridge.

 Distraught, and blamed for Gordon's death by his family and friends, Mark and Todd realize that they have no future at FBLS; Mark's promised job at a D.C. firm is withdrawn, and both he and Todd drop out.
-The two get jobs at The Rooster Bar, a pub owned by Todd's boss Maynard.
-Mark persuades him to lease the two some office space, and they, together with Zola, set up an unlicensed firm called Upshaw, Parker, and Lane (UPL).
+The two get jobs at the Rooster Bar, a pub owned by Todd's boss, Maynard.
+Mark persuades Maynard to lease the two some office space, and they, together with Zola, set up an unlicensed firm called Upshaw, Parker and Lane (UPL).
 Inspired by Crowley, Mark and Todd decide to pose as lawyers under assumed identities and work the D.C. courts for clients, arguing to Zola that they can get rich while avoiding FBLS and their creditors, so long as no one discovers that they are engaged in a criminal enterprise.
 Uncertain, but aware that she also has nothing better to look forward to, Zola agrees to join them.